 When your mustard is done and your tomatoes are roasted, spread some of that delicious honey butter on a piece of bread and stick it, buttered-side down in a cold skillet.

 Smear on some of that mustard paste (use a heavy hand).
 Then add some cheese slices.
 You can use any cheese really.
 I used some colby jack that I had in the fridge, but any cheddar would work as well.
 The original recipe calls for Chihuahua cheese which I couldn’t find.

 Top with a handful of the roasted tomatoes and the other piece of bread.

-Cook this sucker over medium-low heat for 3-4 minutes per side.
+Cook this Chipotle Grilled Cheese over medium-low heat for 3-4 minutes per side.
 The biggest mistake people make with grilled cheeses is cooking them too hot which will burn the bread before the cheese is melted.

 This is about perfect!

-This sandwich is messy and delicious.
+This Chipotle Grilled Cheese sandwich is messy and delicious.
 The chipotle flavor is actually kind of subtle but pairs really nicely with the sweet tomatoes and honey flavors on the bread.

 And the good news?
 You’ll probably have some mustard paste left over which you can put on damn near anything.

 I like this book a lot.
 It has some standard Mexican recipes (like tortillas and salsa), but also ramps them up a bit using some modern touches.
 Plus, the photos are beautiful and recipes well-written and easy to follow.